 Key Audit Matters

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements for the financial year ended March 31,2024.
-These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Revised Standalone Financial Statements for the financial year ended March 31,2025.
+These matters were addressed in the context of our audit of the Revised Standalone Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 We have determined the matters described below to be the key audit matters to be communicated in our report.
-We have fulfilled the responsibilities described in the Auditor's responsibilities for the audit of the standalone financial statements section of our report, including in relation to these matters.
-Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the standalone financial statements.
-The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying financial statements.
+We have fulfilled the responsibilities described in the Auditor's Responsibilities for the Audit of the Revised Standalone Financial Statements section of our report, including in relation to these matters.
+Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the Revised Standalone Financial Statements.
+The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying Revised Standalone Financial Statements.
+The amalgamating company as reffered in other matter was audited by other auditor, have not specified any key audit matters.

 |